open-frames/standard/README.md

 ```

 Different client protocols may choose to include additional fields in the `untrustedData` and `trustedData` portions of the POST payload.
 Frame Servers may use the `clientProtocol` as a hint for what additional fields are available.
 All client protocols must include at least the common fields defined above.

-The `of:context:$protocol_identifier` tag specifies whether it is required for a POST payload to include additional fields for the specified `clientProtocol`.
-If the context value is `true` or not provided, then any request to the Frame Server must include the `untrustedData` data fields for the `clientProtocol`.
-If the context value for a `clientProtocol` is `false` or `of:context:none` is present, then Frame server can accept requests with no additional fields required.

 While the payload is similar to the [Farcaster Frames Spec](https://docs.farcaster.xyz/reference/frames/spec), it differs in two important ways.
 The first is the addition of the `clientProtocol` field.
 The second is that in place of a `timestamp`, which in Farcaster is the number of seconds since the Farcaster epoch, Open Frames uses the `unixTimestamp` field which is the number of seconds since the unix epoch.